Maelstromeous/k8s-cluster/README.md

 # k8s-cluster

+## This is no longer maintained

+As of 14th May, I'm no longer using a rancher based cluster.
+My findings was with Contabo their network was utter trash, and the cluster was just constantly unreliable.
+I have now since moved to OVH using a managed kubernetes backplane to remove a ton of headaches.

+I'll however keep this repo open for everyone should they wish to try on a slightly better provider.

+# Premise

 Configuration and associated scripts to provision a Rancher cluster, as well as deploying a hello world application workload.

 This setup assumes you are using ubuntu boxes.
 PRs are welcome for other OSes.